voostindie/vincents-productivity-suite-for-alfred/README.md

 ## How to configure

-Create a file `.vpsrc` in your home folder and put something like this in there:
+Create a file `.vps/config.yaml` that looks something like this:

 ```yaml
 areas: